Debasish-87/aegis-v/README.md

 > For Kubernetes-native runtime detection, see [KubeRTSec](https://github.com/Debasish-87/kubertsec) — a separate project that runs as a DaemonSet across a cluster.
 AEGIS-V is a single-node system that owns the full container lifecycle.

 ---
+## 🎯 Why This Matters

+In containerized environments, security is often split across multiple layers:

+- CI/CD pipelines validate images
+- Runtime tools detect suspicious behavior
+- Orchestrators manage deployment and recovery

+These layers are typically disconnected, creating gaps between detection, response, and recovery.

+AEGIS-V explores a unified approach where:

+- insecure workloads are blocked before deployment
+- runtime behavior is continuously monitored
+- security decisions directly influence recovery actions

+This reduces the gap between detection and enforcement, and demonstrates how security can be embedded directly into the container lifecycle.
+---

 ## ⚙️ Core Components